-The brain’s functions are both mysterious and remarkable.
+The brain’s functions are both mysterious and remarkable, relying on billions of nerve cells and the internal communication between them.
 All thoughts, beliefs, memories, behaviors, and moods arise within the brain.
 The brain is the site of thought and intelligence, and the control center for the entire body.
 The brain coordinates the abilities to move, touch, smell, taste, hear, and see.
 It enables people to form words, speak, and communicate, understand and manipulate numbers, compose and appreciate music, recognize and understand geometric shapes, plan ahead, and even to imagine and fantasize.

 The brain reviews all stimuli—from the internal organs, surface of the body, eyes, ears, nose, and mouth.
 It then reacts to these stimuli by correcting the position of the body, the movement of limbs, and the rate at which the internal organs function.
 The brain can also determine mood and levels of consciousness and alertness.

 The blood-brain barrier also protects the brain.
-This thin barrier prevents some toxic substances in the blood from reaching the brain.
-It exists because in the brain, unlike in most of the body, the cells that form the capillary walls are tightly sealed.
-(Capillaries, the smallest of the body’s blood vessels, are where the exchange of nutrients and oxygen between the blood and tissues occurs.)
-The blood-brain barrier limits the types of substances that can pass into the brain.
-For example, penicillin, many chemotherapy drugs, and most proteins cannot pass into the brain.
+It is made up of cells that line blood vessels of the brain.
+These cells allow some substances to reach the brain and block others.
+The blood-brain barrier is necessary because in the brain, unlike in most of the body, the cells that form the capillary walls are tightly sealed, for example, to protect it from harm caused by toxins and infections.
+(Capillaries Capillaries The heart and blood vessels constitute the cardiovascular (circulatory) system.
+The blood circulating in this system delivers oxygen and nutrients to the tissues of the body and removes waste... read more , the smallest of the body’s blood vessels, are where the exchange of nutrients and oxygen between the blood and tissues occurs.)
+Because the blood-brain barrier controls substances that can enter the brain, penicillin, many chemotherapy drugs, some toxic substances, and most proteins cannot pass into the brain.
 On the other hand, substances such as alcohol, caffeine, and nicotine can pass into the brain.
 Certain drugs, such as antidepressants, are designed so that they can pass through the barrier.
-Some substances needed by the brain, such as sugar and amino acids, do not readily pass through the barrier.
+Some substances needed by the brain, such as sugar and amino acids Proteins Carbohydrates, proteins, and fats supply 90% of the dry weight of the diet and 100% of its energy.
+All three provide energy (measured in calories), but the amount of energy in 1 gram (1/28 ounce)... read more , do not readily pass through the barrier.
 However, the blood-brain barrier has transport systems that move substances the brain needs across the barrier to brain tissue.
 When the brain is inflamed, as may occur when people have certain infections or tumors, the blood-brain barrier becomes leaky (permeable).
 When the blood-brain barrier is permeable, some substances (such as certain antibiotics) that normally are unable to pass into the brain are able to do so.